looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 Installing Multiple Versions of the Same Library
 ------------------------------------------------

-There are be situations where you need to install and use multiple versions of the same library on the same system at the same time.
-This almost always happens when a library API changes and you have multiple pieces of software that depend on the separate versions of the library.
+Situations can exist where you need to install and use multiple versions of the same library on the same system at the same time.
+These situations almost always exist when a library API changes and you have multiple pieces of software that depend on the separate versions of the library.
 To accommodate these situations, you can install multiple versions of the same library in parallel on the same system.